-With members of the global disability community lending their voices, the International Communication Project (ICP) hosted a breakthrough event at the headquarters of the United Nations (UN) this past June.
+With members of the global disabilities community lending their voices, the International Communication Project (ICP) hosted a breakthrough event at the headquarters of the United Nations (UN) this past June.

-Although COSP had met for more than a decade, communication disability—and its impact—had not been fully recognised.
+Although COSP had met for more than a decade, communication disabilities—and their impact—had not been fully recognised.
 That changed this year, however, when the ICP hosted “People With Communication Disabilities Speak Up For Inclusion and Participation,” one of the Conference “side events” that was bolstered by speaking opportunities elsewhere at COSP that organisations involved with the ICP used to advocate.

 Co-sponsored by the government of Australia, the ICP event was organised by two ICP founders, Speech Pathology Australia (SPA) and the Royal College of Speech & Language Therapists (RCSLT), with help from a third founder, the American Speech-Language-Hearing Association (ASHA).

-Mulcair added: “The lack of public policy around communication disability is not helped by the fact that there is limited data on the scale and scope of communication disability prevalence.”
+Mulcair added: “The lack of public policy around communication disabilities is not helped by the fact that there is limited data on the scale and scope of communication disabilities’ prevalence.”

-Recounting his own childhood struggles, another AAC user, Miles Forma, a disability advocate from the New York City area, addressed the impact of being unable to communicate.
+Recounting his own childhood struggles, another AAC user, Miles Forma, a disabilities advocate from the New York City area, addressed the impact of being unable to communicate.

 “When capable children are left with no way to communicate, they will feel alone and depressed,” Forma told ICP event attendees.
 “Because without a way to communicate, they are being isolated.”